 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate the Deseret News Right-Center Biased based on editorial and advertising positions that favor the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 1850, The Deseret News is a broadsheet newspaper published in Salt Lake City, Utah, United States.
-It is Utah’s oldest continuously published daily newspaper and has the largest Sunday circulation in the state and the second largest daily circulation behind The Salt Lake Tribune.
+It is Utah’s oldest continuously published daily newspaper and has the largest Sunday circulation in the state and the second-largest daily circulation behind The Salt Lake Tribune.
 The current editor is Doug Wilkes.

 Funded by / Ownership